 The sentencing hearing is the court process where the judge decides the defendant's penalty.
-The sentencing hearing comes after a defendant is found guilty of committing a crime.
+The sentencing hearing comes after a defendant is found guilty of committing a crime (either by entering a plea at the disposition hearing or by being found guilty at trial).
 Penalties can include

 - jail time,

 - victim restitution payments.

 Sentencing may include mandatory minimum sentences, sentencing guidelines, or be left up to the discretion of the judge.

 In this article, our Colorado criminal defense lawyers will address: